tamaroning/haribote-lang/README.md

 This repository is derived from the original version.

 ## Features
-- This repository is an interpreter
+- This repository contains hrb, haribote-lang interpreter
-- which run in two modes, normal mode and interactive mode (also called REPL)
+- hrb runs in two modes, normal mode and interactive mode (a.k.a.
+REPL)
 - Input source code is converted into internal code
 - and optimized in the following ways :
     - Constant Folding & Constant Propagation